Umaru Sanda Amadu: Career

 Umaru Sanda started journalism as an intern in the newsrooms of Ashiaman-based Sena Radio and Accra-based TV3.
 In 2010 he joined Citi FM as a national service personnel where he has served in various roles – producer of Eyewitness News, Citi Breakfast Show, Citi Prime News, and the weekend news analysis show The Big Issue, which he later served as an anchor.

 The 'cowboy journalist' also wrote for the now defunct The Globe newspaper which was owned by the same organization, as well as its online portal citifmonline.com and citinewsroom.com.

 He anchors major news bulletins including Eyewitness News on radio and CitiNewsroom on TV.
 He also anchors the weekly personality-driven discussion show FaceToFace on Citi TV.

-Personal life

-Umaru Sanda Amadu is married with two children.
+He was crowned the winner of the Citi TV/Citi FM's in-house writing competition instituted by the management.
+It was on any topic of choice on the Citi TV/Citi FM's Heritage Month held in March, 2023.